KittyGiraudel/sass-guidelines/en/_syntax.md

 {% include snippets/syntax/01/index.html %}

-We will not tackle the question of file organization in this section.
-It is the object of [another section](#architecture).

 ## Strings

 Believe it or not, strings play quite a large role in both CSS and Sass ecosystems.
 Most CSS values are either lengths or identifiers, so it actually is quite crucial to stick to some guidelines when dealing with strings in Sass.